PacktPublishing/Learn-Robotics-Programming/README.md

 ## What is this book about?

-First Paragraph from the Long Description

 This book covers the following exciting features:
 * Configure a Raspberry Pi for use in a robot
-* Interface motors and sensors with a Raspberry Pi
+* Build a robot, interfacing motors and sensors with a Raspberry Pi
 * Implement code to make interesting and intelligent robot behaviors
 * Understand the first steps in AI behavior like speech recognition visual processing
 * Control AI robots using Wi-Fi